ExpressionEngine/ExpressionEngine-User-Guide/docs/development/database-access.md

 Douglas
 Richmond
 ```

+The Database driver shines when pulling back raw data from specific sources quickly or making targeted inserts and updates.
+Models provide consistency and easy access to complex data.
+Use both as needed for fast, clean, secure interaction with the database.

 This is only the beginning of how you can interact with the database through your add-on.
 Explore the [Model Service](development/services/model.md) and the legacy [Database Driver](development/legacy/database/index.md) to learn how to add more power to your add-on.